Balance (Van Halen album)

 Balance is the tenth studio album by American rock band Van Halen, released on January 24, 1995, by Warner Bros.
 Records.
 The album is the last of the band's four studio releases to feature Sammy Hagar as the lead singer.
 It is also the final Van Halen album to feature bassist Michael Anthony in its entirety.
-Balance reached number 1 on the U.S. Billboard 200 in February 1995 and reached Triple Platinum status on May 12, 2004, by selling more than three million copies in the U.S. "The Seventh Seal" was nominated for a Grammy for Best Hard Rock Performance.
+Balance reached number 1 on the U.S. Billboard 200 in February 1995 and reached triple platinum status on May 12, 2004, by selling more than three million copies in the US.
+"The Seventh Seal" was nominated for a Grammy for Best Hard Rock Performance.

+Featuring a more serious tone than other Van Halen albums, Balance features a full integration of Eddie Van Halen's guitar riffs and keyboard work and contains three instrumentals.
+The record received mixed reviews from many music critics.

+The album was remastered by Donn Landee and released on October 6, 2023, as part of The Collection II; the four studio albums with Hagar, plus an extra disc of eight rarities from this era.

+On August 15, 2025, the album is also expected to be released in an expanded edition featuring live performances from Wembley in 1995.

 Recording and production

-According to Ian Christe's book, Everybody Wants Some: The Van Halen Saga, Balance was released amid internal fighting between Sammy Hagar and the Van Halen brothers.
+According to Ian Christe's book, Everybody Wants Some: The Van Halen Saga, Balance was released amid internal fighting between Hagar and the Van Halen brothers.
 The band worked eight-hour days for three months recording the album.
-The first song on the record, "The Seventh Seal", features mystical overtones that came, in part, from Eddie's newfound sobriety.
+The first song on the record, "The Seventh Seal", features mystical overtones that came, in part, from Eddie Van Halen's newfound sobriety.
 His therapist, Sat-Kaur Khalsa, urged him to relax and imagine where he was after drinking a six-pack of beer.
 After smoking cigarettes, drinking beer, and playing guitar for 20 years, he tried writing songs sober and wrote three songs in one half hour period.
-The album then moves into Hagar's territory with "Can’t Stop Lovin’ You".
-This song was taken from his ex-wife's point of view, believing that she was still in love with him.
-The album reached number 1; their fourth consecutive number one studio album.
+The album then moves into Hagar's territory with "Can't Stop Lovin' You".
+The song was taken from his ex-wife's point of view, believing that she was still in love with him.
+The album reached number one on the Billboard 200, their fourth consecutive number one studio album.

-Most of the Balance album was recorded at Eddie Van Halen's 5150 Studios, located in Studio City, except for five lead vocal tracks that were recorded in Vancouver, where the album's producer Bruce Fairbairn resided.
+Most of the Balance album was recorded at Eddie's 5150 Studios, located in Studio City, except for five lead vocal tracks that were recorded in Vancouver, where the album's producer Bruce Fairbairn resided.
 It was mixed by Mike Fraser and mastered at Sterling Sound, New York, by George Marino.

-Following the recording of Balance and its subsequent Ambulance Tour (the band renamed the "balance" tour to the "ambulance tour" because Eddie was having hip issues and brother Alex had to wear a neck brace), Van Halen's second incarnation broke up.
-Regarding this time period, in 1997, Eddie Van Halen told Guitar World: "There had been a variety of conflicts brewing between manager Ray Danniels, Sammy, and the band since I quit drinking on October 2, 1994...
+Following the recording of Balance and its subsequent Ambulance Tour (the band renaming the tour as Eddie was having hip issues and brother Alex had to wear a neck brace), Van Halen's second incarnation broke up.
+Regarding this time period, in 1996 Eddie Van Halen told Guitar World: "There had been a variety of conflicts brewing between manager Ray Danniels, Sammy, and the band since I quit drinking on October 2, 1994...
 It got so bad that I actually started drinking again."